What is a Dangerous Heart Rate for a Child?

 Understanding Dangerous Heart Rates in Children by Age

-In newborns, a resting heart rate above 180–200 bpm is a dangerous heart rate.
-Whereas in the case of teenage children, a resting heart rate of above 100 bpm at rest is considered a threat.
+For newborns, a resting heart rate above 180 bpm is generally considered tachycardia.
+Rates above 200 bpm at rest may indicate a serious condition and require prompt medical evaluation.
+In teenagers, a resting heart rate consistently above 100 bpm may indicate tachycardia and should be assessed by a healthcare provider.
 This condition of having a higher heart rate above normal in children is known as tachycardia.

 What is Tachycardia in Children?